NeilWarren/GenAD/paper.md

-GenAD was developed as an extension of a group project developed in the course "Systems Development for Computational Science," CS-107, at Harvard University in the Fall of 2020 under the instruction of Dr. David Sondak, Harvard Institute for Applied Computational Science, and Dr. Andrew Kirby, Post-doctoral associate at MIT Lincoln Laboratory, and in collaboration with Leo Landau and Samson Negassi.
+GenAD was developed as an extension of a group project developed in the course "Systems Development for Computational Science," CS-107, at Harvard University in the Fall of 2020 under the instruction of Dr. David Sondak, Harvard Institute for Applied Computational Science, and Dr. Andrew Kirby, Research Scientist at Scientific Simulations, LLC., and in collaboration with Leo Landau and Samson Negassi.

 # References